 In June, a £1 billion fund for education was announced by the government.
 Further guidance has now been released (https://www.gov.uk/guidance/coronavirus-covid-19-catch-up-premium) showing that the money is split between a catch-up premium and a national tutoring scheme.

 The catch-up premium is funded on a per pupil basis at £80 per pupil.
-This will be based on the previous year’s census and will not include Nursery numbers, meaning we are predicting The Lea will be in receipt of £14,960 (187 x £80).
+This will be based on the previous year’s census and will not include Nursery numbers, meaning The Lea will be in receipt of £14,960 (187 x £80).
 The spending of this money will be down to schools to allocate as they see best.
 To support schools to make the best use of this funding, the Education Endowment Foundation has published a support guide for schools with evidence-based approaches to catch up for all students.

-There are two broad aims for “catch up” at The Lea:
+The broad aims for “catch up” at The Lea:

 Catch Up at The Lea is